HiLITE Business Park: History

+In 2014, the developers announced plans to establish a dedicated innovation and startup zone within the complex to attract technology startups and business service firms.
+The complex consists of twin office towers with a total built-up area of approximately 1.4 million square feet.

+In 2025, HiLITE Realty announced the World Trade Center Kozhikode, an expansion project within HiLITE City.
+The project was planned as a large World Trade Center development with approximately 12.5 million square feet of leasable space.

 Location and Connectivity

 HiLITE Business Park is situated within HiLITE City, on the main Calicut–Wayanad road, providing direct access to the city’s transport network.
 The site is located approximately 20 km from Calicut International Airport and 8 km from the Calicut railway station.
-The surrounding zone includes shopping complexes, educational campuses, and residential neighborhoods.
+The surrounding zone includes shopping complexes, educational campuses, and residential neighborhoods within the walled city.

-Architecture and Design

-The business park’s architectural design combines functional and aesthetic features aimed at maximizing natural light and ventilation.
-It features landscaped common areas, sky lounges, and wide circulation corridors.
-The exterior façade uses energy-efficient glazing materials to reduce heat gain and support sustainability.

-HiLITE Business Park is equipped with centralized air conditioning, 24-hour power backup, and integrated building management systems.
-The structural layout allows for flexible office configurations ranging from 1,000 to 30,000 square feet.

-Facilities and Infrastructure

-HiLITE Business Park provides a range of facilities catering to corporate tenants, startups, and business visitors: